AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_controller.rst

       `Check basic network configuration of AWS where Aviatrix Controller locates from AWS portal`_

-3. Troubleshoot Basic Network function for Aviatrix Gateway from Aviatrix Controller
+3. Troubleshoot Basic Network function for Aviatrix Controller from Aviatrix Controller GUI

     `T_05.
 Verify Internet layer by sending ICMP traffic to a public server with IP from Aviatrix Controller`_